Annotations for “After Tombstone” 8 pages in Cinema Purgatorio #7

 - “Tombstone” refers to Tombstone, Arizona, the town where the gunfight took place in.

 - The rider is Morgan Earp (see P3,p3 below) apparently based on DeForrest Kelly’s portrayal in Gunfight at the O.K.
 Corral (1957).
+Morgan Earp appears in all these movies, but in modest supporting roles.

 The seated man is John Gray.
 See P3, p2 below.